gauravgaikwad242/Obsidian-Main-Vault/Project-Reactor/creation/Mono.justOrEmpty.md

 - used to handle empty and null values
+- if the emitted value is null it emits empty. flux
 ```java
 /**
  * Emit potentially null value that you already have. */@Test